Rays vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Minnesota Twins and Max Kepler head into the second of a three-game series against Randy Arozarena and the Tampa Bay Rays on Tuesday at Target Field.
+The Tampa Bay Rays and Brandon Lowe will take the field against the Minnesota Twins and Max Kepler at Target Field on Wednesday, with the first pitch at 1:10 PM ET.

-The favored Twins have -135 moneyline odds to win against the underdog Rays, who are listed at +110.
-The total is 8.5 runs for the game.
+The favored Rays have -125 moneyline odds against the underdog Twins, who are listed at +105.
+The total for the contest is set at 9 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.